notalexa/aosp_lockscreenmanager/README.md

 ## Installation

-We assume you have the [AOSP Project](https://github.com/notalexa/aosp_extensions#readme) already in place.
+We assume you have the [AOSP Extensions](https://github.com/notalexa/aosp_extensions#readme) already in place.
 This implies a working eclipse and a successful build of the AOSP.
 This repository is downloaded and imported as a project in eclipse.

 Edit the file `.projects` and set the variable `AOSP_HOME` to the correct place.
-Create the directory `$AOSP_HOME/packages/apps/UnlockTrustAgent` and copy everything everything from `src/main`into `aosp` (which is a link to the directory just created).
+Create the directory `$AOSP_HOME/packages/apps/UnlockTrustAgent` and copy everything from `src/main` into `aosp` (which is a link to the directory just created).
 The project should compile now.
 To package the app into the various build, uncomment the line containing `UnlockTrustAgent` in `build/make/target/product/mainline_product.mk`.

 All icons are taken or derived from the [OpenMoji Project](https://openmoji.org).